A Smaller School?

 Great events fail without great promotion.
 Start spreading the word 3-4 weeks before your date.

-- Email invitations to your existing database
+- Email invitations to your admitted student database

 - Social media posts with registration links